meldurson/AllTameable/README.md

 __group:__ default=none
 Groups are used to determine if mobs will be hostile towards eachother, if two mobs have the same group then if one is tamed and the other wild they will still not attack eachother
-group can equal whatever name you want for example, if you add name=AllGoblin to all of the goblins they will not attack eachother if one is tamed and the other is wild
+group can equal whatever name you want for example, if you add group=AllGoblin to all of the goblins they will not attack eachother if one is tamed and the other is wild

+__egg:__ drake/chicken(hatchtime:color:size),  default(1800:default:1)
+Have the creature lay an egg that will hatch into a mini version
+choose which egg to copy, how long it will take to hatch when near a fire, if you want to change the color, if you want to change the size
+by default you do not need to specify anything other than the egg type such as egg=drake or egg=chicken
+the color is specified as a hex code such as #FFFFFF for white or #FF0000 for red
+an example would be the following which would have necks lay a smaller version of the dragon egg with a color of green and a hatch time of 20 minutes
+Neck,egg=drake(1200:#00FF00:0.3)

 ## Troubleshooting
 __If a creature is not tameable when you think they should be then there are a steps you can take:__